Required minimum distributions

 Do the math

-If you are a participant in a 401k plan, you will need to calculate your RMD using your account balance as of December 31 of the prior year and must generally begin taking RMDs by April 1 following the later of the year in which you turn age 70½ or the year in which you retire.
+If you are a participant in a 401(k) plan, you will need to calculate your RMD using your account balance as of Dec.
+31 of the prior year and required to take a minimum distribution (RMD) by April 1 of the calendar year following the calendar year in which you reach age 70½ if you turned 70½ in 2019 or earlier.
+Beginning in 2020 or later, you are required to take the RMD by April 1 of the calendar year following the calendar year in which you reach age 72.
 Say for example:

 - Based on the Uniform Lifetime Table, IRS Publication 590, your life expectancy factor would be 24.7.